Anxiety Treatment South Africa

 It’s important to remember that recovery is a journey and will take time and persistence.
 It is helpful to concentrate on learning more about ourselves and developing positive ways to cope rather than focusing on getting rid of every symptom of our anxiety problem.

 Anxiety Disorder Treatment at White River Manor

-At White River Manor we provide a holistic treatment programme for anxiety disorders, which is shaped around your personal preferences and therapeutic needs and addresses any co-occurring conditions.
+At White River Manor, we provide a holistic treatment Program for anxiety disorders, which is shaped around your personal preferences and therapeutic needs and addresses any co-occurring conditions.

 Using a combination of traditional methods, ancient philosophy and cutting-edge science, the team at White River Manor treats the whole person and not just the anxiety disorder, ensuring deep transformational healing and a full recovery.